vuestorefront-community/spree/README.md

 yarn dev
 ```

+Changing some parts of the code (notably the `api-client`) will trigger a re-build but the change will not be hot-reloaded.
+To ensure that the app sees you changes, re-run either `yarn build` or `yarn dev`.

 ## Enabling optional features

 Some features that are either provided by Spree's extensions or that are only available in newer versions, need to be manually enabled in the configuration file.
 To do that, open the `packages/theme/middleware.config.js` and update the configuration to desired state